-We are fortunate enough to have a pizza oven but funnily enough this is our go to recipe when it is lit (as well as pizza but this is a lot less work!).
+We are fortunate enough to have a pizza oven but funnily enough these Beer Can Chickens are often our go to recipe when it is lit (as well as pizza but this is a lot less work!).
 This is the most succulent, flavoursome chicken recipe I know and I always do two, that way I can pick at the chicken in the fridge for days afterwards.
 You don’t necessarily need a pizza oven, a weber is also perfect and you can do them in the conventional oven (just remove all but the very bottom rack so they fit) but you won’t get the smokey flavour from the wood fire.
 It will still be divine.
 As you can see I have this fabulous chicken roasting tray that holds the chickens upright.
 The canister they sit on is filled with juices that bubble up and steam the chook from the inside, penetrating the flesh with whatever delectable flavours you may decide to put in them.
 You will also get the crispiest of skin as the chickens sit up, off the tray and the heat is dispersed evenly around the chicken ensuring that not one single part of that chicken skin will be soggy or any wing tips charred.
 I think this is my favourite kitchen gadget and as you can tell by mine in the photo, it is very well loved!
 I sit mine on top of a foil tray to catch any juices through the holes which will also give you the foundations of a cracking gravy.
 This is not a sponsored post and I was not supplied this tray but I will give you the link of where to get one because your chicken roasting future has never looked brighter.
 This is the ultimate winner, winner chicken dinner…..Thanks Williams-Sonoma!

 Prep time: 15 Minutes $$ Medium Budget